zalando/restful-api-guidelines/hyper-media/Hypermedia.md

 required to implement CURIEs, URI templates or embedded resources.
 Nor is it required to support the HAL media type `application/hal+json`.

-We opted for this subset of HAL after conduction a comparison of different hypermedia formats based on properties like:
+We opted for this subset of HAL after conducting a comparison of different hypermedia formats based on properties like:

 * Simplicity: resource link syntax and concepts are easy to understand and interpret for API clients.
 * Compatibility: introducing and adding links to resources is not breaking existing API clients.